What Is Jitter?

 Wi-Fi interference

 The most common cause of jitter in home networks.
-Wi-Fi shares a radio channel with neighbouring networks, microwaves, Bluetooth devices, and baby monitors.
+Wi-Fi shares a radio channel with neighboring networks, microwaves, Bluetooth devices, and baby monitors.
 When the channel gets congested, individual packets are delayed unpredictably.
 Switching to a wired Ethernet connection almost always eliminates this source of jitter entirely.
 See our Wi-Fi improvement guide →

 Network congestion

-When your ISP's network is heavily loaded — typically evenings and weekends — packets queue behind each other at routers and switches.
+When your ISP's network is heavily loaded - Typically evenings and weekends - Packets queue behind each other at routers and switches.
 The queue depth fluctuates, causing the round-trip time of individual packets to vary.
 This is the primary cause of jitter that gets worse at peak hours.
 If your jitter is low at 6 AM and high at 8 PM, this is almost certainly the cause.
 Check your ISP's performance ranking →

 Router buffer bloat

 Consumer routers often have large transmit buffers that fill when your connection is saturated.
-A full buffer means packets stack up and wait — adding unpredictable delay to every subsequent packet.
+A full buffer means packets stack up and wait - Adding unpredictable delay to every subsequent packet.
 This is known as buffer bloat and is a common cause of high jitter during downloads.
 Running a speed test while someone else streams or downloads will reproduce this effect.

 VPN overhead